 - Enjoy your favorite foods.
 Buy one cookie instead of a box.

 - Have a plan before eating out.
-Read the menu before you go, have a healthy snack, drink water before and during your meal.
+Read the menu before you go, have a healthy snack, and drink water before and during your meal.

 - Monitor your weight regularly.
-I weigh myself daily, but most experts recommend considering at least once a week.
+I weigh myself daily, but most experts recommend considering it at least once a week.
 That way, you can tell whether your efforts are working and help you notice small weight gains before they become big problems.